ViFP: A Framework for Visual False Positive Detection to Enhance Reasoning Reliability in VLMs: Experiments

-\textbf{Validating Reasoning Reliability with VoC, FP and TDFM} The calculation of VoC is based on both direct reasoning and multi-step reasoning conducted on the same VLM, where multi-step reasoning imposes higher demands on the contextual understanding and cognitive abilities of the VLM.
-Therefore, we primarily compute VoC, FP, and TDFM on closed-source VLMs to better evaluate the improvement in reasoning capabilities under our framework.
+VoC is calculated based on the results of direct reasoning and multi-step reasoning.
+Multi-step reasoning places greater demands on the VLM's contextual understanding and cognitive abilities.
+Therefore, closed-source VLMs are used to compute VoC, FP and TDFM in order to better evaluate the improvement in reasoning reliability.

-As question types become more refined, the multi-step reasoning improves significantly.
-First, TDFM samples decrease steadily, showing that errors caused by multi-step reasoning are reducing.
-This means CoT guidance is becoming more accurate, improving both stability and generalization.
-Second, while FP cases also decrease, the FP/TDFM ratio increases.
-This suggests the FP detection is working: more FP samples are corrected to true positives, not just downgraded to non-FP but still wrong answers—otherwise, TDFM would not drop.

-In addition, VoC generally rises with accuracy, but doesn’t always fall as FP decreases.
+As $QT$ is refined, the reliability of multi-step reasoning improves significantly.
+First, the number of TDFMs decreases steadily, indicating that errors caused by the reasoning chains produced by ViFP are being reduced.
+Second, the number of FPs decreases while the FP/TDFM ratio increases.
+This suggests that more TDFMs are converted into non-TDFMs, as more FPs are corrected to true positives.
+In addition, VoC usually increases with accuracy, but doesn’t always decrease as FP decreases.
 This is because FP only reflects the number of FPs that can be detected, can not fully account for all latent incorrect reasoning.
-However, with similar accuracy, fewer FPs often mean higher VoC, indicating that multi-step reasoning can more effectively improve the reasoning quality of the VLM at this point.
+However, with similar accuracy, a lower number of FPs indicates a higher VoC.
+This suggests that multi-step reasoning in this round has a higher reasoning reliability.

-\textbf{Significance of negative VoC} It is worth noting that when the QT=6, the VoC is negative (-2.62), indicating that CoT guidance not only fails to improve performance but actually weakens the VLM's reasoning ability.
-In other words, the introduced CoT guided unreasonable reasoning paths, resulting in multi-step reasoning performance that was even worse than direct reasoning.
-This phenomenon suggests that improper handling of question classification and CoT design in the early stages may interfere with the VLM's reasoning process and reduce its overall reliability.

-In summary, as the question types in ViFP increasingly refine and the corresponding CoT continuously optimize, the model achieve concurrent improvements in both reasoning accuracy and reliability.